 - 1) The first instruction must be a coprocessor compare instruction, one of cfcmp32, cfcmp64, cfcmps, and cfcmpd.

 - 2) The second instruction:

-- has an accumulator as a destination.
+- has an accumulator as a destination3.

-- does not execute.
+- does not execute1.

 Example 1: In this case the second instruction may modify a2 even if the condition is not matched.